Research in Physics

 Print volumes of the above titles may be found in the Science Library, Bound Journals, alphabetically by title.

 - See also IOP Physics Reviews -- a collection of review articles published in Institute of Physics journals.

 - UO Library Catalog

-Identify books by topic, title or author; identify journals and magazines owned by the UO Library.
+Identify books by topic, title or author; identify journals and magazines owned by the UO Library, owned by the Orbis Cascade Alliance (37 Northwest academic libraries) or worlwide search here.
 To find journal articles on your topic, use the databases listed in the section above.
 Once you have a citation, you can check the library catalog by doing a title search on the name of the journal to see if we have it here.

 - UO Department of Physics

 - UO Institute of Theoretical Science